 In HROs, the culture is one that requires staff at all levels to be comfortable sharing information and concerns with others and to be supported, even commended, when they do so.
 This deemphasis on hierarchy and formal chain of command is essential for organizations to prevent and respond to and correct problems quickly.

 HROs pay close attention to how quickly they are able to contain errors and improvise when difficulties do occur.
-The goal is systems continue to function despite setbacks.
+The goal is for the systems to continue to function despite setbacks.
 HROs are not naive.
 They assume that, despite all the safeguards they have in place, the system can fail in unanticipated ways.

 Where HROs differ from many public safety organizations is they prepare for their system failures by training members to perform quick situational assessments, working effectively as a team that defers to expertise, and practicing how they would respond to system failures.